 You can only apply for an SSE visa by post.
 In addition to a few identity documents, you will need to provide proof of your intention to work in horticulture.
 For example:

-- or proof of contact with an employer approved by SSE.
+- proof of contact with an employer approved by SSE.

 In some cases, you may be required to submit a medical certificate or a chest x-ray.
 You must also be able to prove that you have the necessary funds to buy a plane ticket to leave the country if you do not already have one.

-With this visa, you can work in horticulture (planting, maintening, picking, harvesting, packing) for a SSE accredited employer.
+With this visa, you can work in horticulture (planting, maintening, picking, harvesting, packing) for an SSE accredited employer.
 You do not have to keep the same employer, so you can travel and work in different areas depending on the opportunities available and your personal preferences.
-This visa is therefore particularly interesting for travellers who want to spend a little more time in New Zealand while working in horticulture.
+This visa is, therefore, particularly interesting for travellers who want to spend a little more time in New Zealand while working in horticulture.

-If you are not currently in New Zealand, to apply for this visa you must travel there as a tourist and apply for a NZETA.
+If you are not currently in New Zealand, to apply for this visa, you must travel there as a tourist.
 Once in New Zealand, you can apply for the SSE visa.
+If you are from a visa-exempt country, you must apply for an NZeTA to travel (instead of a visitor visa) and your visitor visa will be granted when you enter the country.

-Tip: When arriving in New Zealand as a tourist, it is compulsory to have a return ticket or a ticket to leave the country.
-You might consider buying a return ticket for 2 months after your arrival, for example, with the option of changing this return date at a later date.
+Tip: When arriving in New Zealand as a tourist, it is compulsory to have a return ticket to leave the country.
+You will want to consider buying a flexible return ticket with the option of changing the return date at a later date.

 More information: Immigration New Zealand – Supplementary Seasonal Employment Work Visa